 What Is “Personal Information”

-The DOJ provides more details in their Security Breach Information web page.
+The DOJ provides more details on its Security Breach Information web page.
 In it, the DOJ defines Personal Information (PI) as:

 Personal information includes an individual’s Social Security number (SSN), employer taxpayer identification number (TIN), driver’s license or state identification number, passport number, checking/saving account number, credit/debit card number, PIN, digital signature, bio-metric data, fingerprints or any number that can be used to access his financial resources.